The Products and Supplements

 Diarrhea, constipation, flatulence, vomiting, and gastro-enteritis are occasional irritants affecting all pets and people from time to time.

-But for some patients, these problems and other bowel diseases like colitis, irritable bowel syndrome, viral enteritis, and reflux can be either very serious or long term problems that can make your pet miserable.
-And it's no fun to be the owner of pets with chronic bowel problems either.
+But for some patients, these problems and other bowel diseases like colitis, irritable bowel syndrome, viral enteritis, and reflux can be either very serious ... or cause long term problems that can make your pet miserable.

 We talk about therapeutic intestinal diets on another page, but we sometimes use Royal Canin HE for just a week or two as a treatment for intestinal flare ups, so I've included it on this page about supplements as well.